Islamalastal/sort_arabic_srt_files/README.md

 ### by running sort.exe
 1. download sort.exe and move it to the folder where the other files should be sorted
 2. run sort.exe
-3. Congrats, your files have now been sorted ☻ :)
+3. Congrats, your files have now been sorted in new copy with the same name followed with "_sorted" ☻ :)